What the first 90 days of a fractional CTO engagement look like

 When should I switch from fractional to full-time CTO?

-Consider a full-time CTO when your engineering team exceeds 8-10 people, your product development is the primary business activity (not just supporting it), and your annual technology budget exceeds $500,000.
+Consider a full-time CTO when your engineering team exceeds 8-10 people, your product development is the primary business activity (not only supporting it), and your annual technology budget exceeds $500,000.
 Below those thresholds, a fractional CTO typically delivers better value per dollar spent.

 Can a fractional CTO help with fundraising?